The problem

 "url": "https://your-server.com/hooks/delega",

-"events": ["task.completed", "task.failed"],
+"events": ["task.completed", "task.delegated"]

 }'

-When the research agent completes its task, Delega sends an HMAC-SHA256 signed POST to your webhook URL:
+When the research agent completes its task, Delega sends an HMAC-SHA256 signed POST.
+Save the once-returned signing secret and verify the timestamped X-Delega-Signature header before processing the event:

 {